gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 01-home-page
+## Current Branch: 02-points
-Home page loads and
-* shows the proper version
-* does not show Game button because there is no current game
+Get the points from the new v3/settings endpoint.